JasonTypesCodes/recipes/smoked-chicken.md

  + Apply sage, thyme, rosemary, salt, pepper, and garlic powder to skin.
 "Some" of each is fine.
 Not too much of any one.
  + Spray chicken with pam
  + Smoke at desired temperature until breast is 165 and thigh is 180.
 Nothing should be under 165
+ + Remove from smoker, cover, and allow to rest for 30 minutes.

 ## Notes